Laivateollisuus: Zarya

-The last war reparation schooner was non-magnetic research vessel Zarya, which had been included after into the programme.
-She was equipped with research laboratories and got a nickname Gold Schooner, because she was the most expensive ship of the series.
+The last war reparation schooner was the non-magnetic research vessel Zarya, which had been added into the programme.
+She was equipped with research laboratories and received the nickname "Gold Schooner" because she was the most expensive ship of the series.
 The anchor was made from bronze alloy and its 375-metre long chain was produced from silicon bronze.
-Also bollards and rudder were made from bronze alloy.
-The ballast was pure lead.
-In construction point of view, the most challenging part in the ship were the eight fuel and fresh water tanks, which had complex shapes due to space constraints.
-Zarya was the last war reparation schooner and she was handed over on 19 September 1952.
+Bollards and the rudder were also made from bronze alloy.
+The ballast was lead.
+From a construction point of view, the most challenging parts in the ship were the eight fuel and fresh water tanks, which had complex shapes because of space constraints.
+Zarya was the last war reparation schooner; she was handed over on 19 September 1952.

 Other war reparation projects

-After completing the schooner project, LaTe built nine "transferring trawlers", which were made for compensation of German property which remained in Finland.
+After completing the schooner project, LaTe built nine "transferring trawlers", which were made as compensation for German property that remained in Finland.
 The trawlers were 23.6 metres long and featured sails and a 200-hp engine.